 This neighbourhood, which Edith Piaf once called home, is quickly becoming a thriving nightlife and art scene.
 The bars on Rue de Menilmontant consist of many old favourites and art galleries like Bugada & Cargnel are cementing the emergence of a young, arts scene.
 There are charming corners as well, like the Parc de Belleville and its panoramic views, or the area around Place St. Marthe, where the laid-back ambience combines a cosmopolitan vibe, boasting delightful cuisine from Sicilian and Brazilian, to Rwandan.

 Just down the hill from Menilmontant is the lively bar and club neighbourhood of Oberkampf.
 From the eclectic offerings at Maison des Métallos, to the free live rock in the basement of L’International to the big-name music venue Bataclan, there are an abundance of nightlife options, even if arty cocktail bars like Barbershop or foodie havens like Le Dauphin are more your style.
-There are also a number of West African restaurants concentrated in this neighborhood, like the convivial and authentic L’Equateur.
+There are also a number of West African restaurants concentrated in this neighbourhood, like the convivial and authentic L’Equateur.